howtographql/howtographql/content/backend/graphql-scala/8-mutations.md

 createLink(description: String!, url: String!, postedById: ID): Link
 ```

-First try on your own, next check whther I have similar solution.
+First try on your own, next compare to my solution.

 Hint!
-You can skip creating case classes phase because we no need any of them.
+You can skip creating case classes phase because we don't need any of them.
 In this case parameters uses only `String` and `Integer` which are simple scalars available out-of-the-box.

 <Instruction>